• 8-Minute Article

 Number of Americans Working After Age 65 Expected to Increase

 Source: Civilian labor force participation rate by age, sex, race, and ethnicity.
-U.S. Bureau of Labor Statistics, September 8, 2022.
+U.S. Bureau of Labor Statistics, August 28, 2025.

 As financial professionals and their clients discuss a timeline as part of planning for retirement, it’s important to be open and honest about the role that health plays and whether it could prevent working longer from becoming a reality.
 Additionally, there are implications for retirement strategies if there is any gap in perceived retirement age versus actual retirement age.
 These implications include:

-• Impact on Social Security benefits
+• Reduction in Social Security benefits

-• Whether someone will receive employer-provided health insurance
+• Loss of employer-provided health insurance

 • Impact on future pension payments